Baby, Please Don't Go: AC/DC version

 "Baby, Please Don't Go" was a feature of AC/DC's live shows since their beginning.
 Although they have expressed their interest and inspiration in early blues songs, music writer Mick Wall identifies Them's adaptation of the song as the likely source.
 In November 1974, Angus Young, Malcolm Young, and Bon Scott recorded it for their 1975 Australian debut album, High Voltage.
 Tony Currenti is sometimes identified as the drummer for the song, although he suggests that it had been already recorded by Peter Clack.
 Wall notes that producer George Young played bass for most of the album, although Rob Bailey claims that many of the album's tracks were recorded with him.

 High Voltage and a single with "Baby, Please Don't Go" were released simultaneously in Australia in February 1975.
-AllMusic critic Eduardo Rivadavia called the song "positively explosive".
 Albert Productions issued it as the single's B-side.
 However, the A-side "Love Song (Oh Jene)" was largely ignored and "Baby, Please Don't Go" began receiving airplay.
 The single entered the chart at the end of March 1975 and peaked at number 10 in April.
+AllMusic critic Eduardo Rivadavia called the song "positively explosive", while music writer Dave Rubin described it as "primal blues rock".

 On March 23, 1975, one month after drummer Phil Rudd and bassist Mark Evans joined AC/DC, the group performed the song for the first time (this performance would also be repeated on April 6 and 27, which is why there is often conflicting dates for this performance) on the Australian music program Countdown.
 For their appearance, "Angus wore his trade mark schoolboy uniform while Scott took the stage wearing a wig of blonde braids, a dress, make-up, and earrings", according to author Heather Miller.
 Joe Bonomo describes Scott as "a demented Pippi Longstocking", and Perkins notes his "tattoos and a disturbingly short skirt."
 Evans describes the reaction:

 Scott mugs for the camera and, during the guitar solo/vocal improvization section, he lights a cigarette as he duels with Angus with a green mallet.
 Rudd laughs throughout the performance.
 Although "Baby, Please Don't Go" was a popular part of AC/DC's performances (often as the closing number), the song was not released internationally until their 1984 compilation EP '74 Jailbreak.
 The video from the Countdown show is included on 2005's Family Jewels DVD compilation.